Made from BPA-free materials, sturdy GladWare containers are microwave and dishwasher safe and can be reused.

 Tupperware microwave containers can be heated & reheated safely.
 They maintain the texture, taste and quality of your leftover.
 Though Tupperware microwave containers come with limited lifetime warranty, it is necessary you use the containers the way they are meant to use in order to prevent voiding the guarantee.

-What containers are safe to use in microwave?
+What plastic is safe to microwave?

 Can you microwave Ziploc bags?